bdeployteam/bdeploy/doc/retypeuser/user/instancegroup.md

 ![Product Details Panel](/images/Doc_ProductDetailsPanel.png){width=480}
 :::

+!!!info Note
+There are two distinct **Download** actions available on the details panel; **Download BHive** will download a re-importable ZIP file which contains all required data in a **BDeploy** internal data format.
+This file can be transferred to another **BDeploy** server and imported. **Download Content** on the other hand will give you a ZIP file which contains the plain, exported files as they would ultimately end up on the target.
+This is primarliy useful for inspection of the content, access to individual files and such.
+However this is *not* meant for transfer and import on another server.
+!!!

 ## Create New Instances

 To create a new **Instance**, click the [ **+** ] button at the bottom of the page.
 After giving the new **Instance** a name, purpose and description, the most important thing is to select the **Product** you want to deploy.
 Additionally, the initial **product version** has to be chosen.
 It can be changed later at any time (_up-_ and _downgrade_).